micro:arcade Kit Experiment Guide

 When the game starts, your sprite will show up one row above the bottom of the LED array.
 You control your sprite with the joystick to move left and right.
 "Gold" will start to fall from the top of the screen and you need to move to catch it.
 This will go on for 15 seconds.
 At the end of the 15 seconds, the game will end with the "game over" sequence and display your score.
 Wahoo, let's play again.

 The direction of the joystick is opposite - It gets us all the time!
 Flip the wires around to the opposite side of the joystick from where they are are.
-Or, change the wires at the gamer:bit.
+Or, change the wires at the controller:bit.

 I can't unhook the poke-home connector - Make sure you are using a ball point pen and pressing down on the tab.
 Don't just pull on the wire!